M-ari-aa/Multi-Language-VTS-/README.md

 ---

-## 🔑 Key Features
+## Key Features

-- 🎥 Real-time video processing and transcription
+- Real-time video processing and transcription
-- 🌍 Multi-language support
+- Multi-language support
-- 🧠 Summarized output with key points
+- Summarized output with key points
-- 📺 Supports YouTube video URLs and live video links
+- Supports YouTube video URLs and live video links
-- ⚡ Fast, responsive interface using WebSockets
+- Fast, responsive interface using WebSockets

 ---

-## 🛠️ Technologies Used
+## Technologies Used

-- **Python**
+- Python
-- **FastAPI** – Backend API framework
+- FastAPI – Backend API framework
-- **Whisper** – For speech recognition and transcription
+- Whisper – For speech recognition and transcription
-- **WebSockets** – For real-time communication
+- WebSockets – For real-time communication
-- **HTML/CSS/JavaScript** – Frontend
+- HTML/CSS/JavaScript – Frontend

 ---

-## 🚀 How to Run the Project
+## How to Run the Project

 ### 1. Clone the Repository